danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

 The casings should be cleaned with concentrated nitrous acid, rinsed with DI water, and dried before use.
 - The solvent used to dissolve the sample should be placed in the “Make-Up” compartment.
 - The standard solution should be placed in the “Standard/Reslope” compartment.
-- Any Modification solutions should be placed in the “Mod/QCP” compartments.
+- Any modifier solutions should be placed in the “Mod/QCP” compartments.
+				*Modifier solutions stabilize volatile analytes at high temps., increase the volatility of the analyte during atomization, and cause matrix contaminants to atomize during the ashing stage.
+Always use your chemical modifier.
 - The sample should be placed in “sample compartment 1”
 ---
 > NOTE - After the Method, Instrument Alignment, and Autosampler are prepared the instrument runs automatically.
 Once the run is complete, the intrument will turn off automatically.
 Data can be collected the following day.